 Skip to main content

-Impact Accelerator Award - Confidence in Concept Fund
+Impact Acceleration Award – Confidence in Concept

-This funding will support investigators to undertake further scientific and technical development of an idea that is close to translation in order to establish the scientific and/or commercial potential.
+The University holds a UKRI Impact Accelerator Award which is used to support investigators to undertake further scientific and technical development of an idea that is close to translation in order to establish the scientific and/or commercial potential.

-Projects should be £50k-£120k
+Funding available: projects should be £50k-£120k

 Duration

-Projects must be no longer than 12 months in duration, with a strict finish date of 31 March 2026.
+Projects must be no longer than 12 months in duration, with a strict finish date of 31 December 2026.

 Eligibility